Coffey scores 32, leads Minnesota over Northwestern 62-50

-EVANSTON, Ill. — Amir Coffey tied a career high with 32 points and set one with 12 rebounds to lead Minnesota to a 62-50 victory over Northwestern on Thursday night.
+EVANSTON, Ill. — Amir Coffey gave Minnesota just the jolt it needed.

+Coffey tied a career high with 32 points and set one with 12 rebounds to lead Minnesota to a 62-50 victory over Northwestern on Thursday night.

-Coffey gave the Golden Gophers (18-11, 8-10 Big Ten) the lift they needed after they dropped six of seven to jeopardize their NCAA Tournament hopes.
-They also snapped a six-game road losing streak.
+The Golden Gophers (18-11, 8-10 Big Ten) had dropped six of seven to jeopardize their NCAA Tournament hopes.
+But with Coffey leading the way, Minnesota got the win it needed and snapped a six-game road losing streak in the process.

+"These last couple games are really important for Big Ten Tournament seeding and obviously a tournament bid," Coffey said.
+"We're trying to pick up as many as we can."

+Minnesota has two tough games left — at home against No. 14 Purdue and at No. 17 Maryland — before the conference tournament begins.

+Maybe this will help point the Gophers back toward the NCAA for the second time in three years.

-Coffey matched a high for points he set against Nebraska in December and easily surpassed his previous best of seven rebounds.
-The 6-foot-8 junior made 12 of 19 shots overall and 3 of 6 3-pointers.
+Coffey played all 40 minutes while matching a high for points he set against Nebraska in December and easily surpassing his previous best of seven rebounds.
+The 6-foot-8 junior made 12 of 19 shots overall — 3 of 6 3-pointers.
+And it wasn't too hard to figure out why coach Richard Pitino kept him in the entire way.

+"Why do you think?
+Thirty-two points.
+Twelve rebounds," Pitino said.
+"I'm not that bad of a coach.
+You've got to let him roll.
+He wasn't tired.
+He's reliable.
+He's durable.
+He's a talented, talented player."

 Dererk Pardon had 16 points and 13 rebounds.
 Vic Law scored 13, but the Wildcats continued to close in on their second straight losing season since making the NCAA for the first time.